R-Sweke/DeepQ-Decoding/README.md

 1) From "../d5_x/" start a "screen" - this provides a persistent terminal which we can later detach and re-attach at will to keep track of the training procedure, without having to remain logged in to the cluster.

-  a) type "screen"
+    - type "screen"
-  b) then press enter
+    - then press enter
-  c) We are now in a screen
+    - We are now in a screen

 2) Run the command "bash make_executable.sh".
 This will allow the controller - a python script which will be run periodically to control the training process - to submit jobs via slurm.